prakhaaar/logcop/README.md

 Beyond that logcop gives you choices.
 You can fix, comment, preview, or just scan.
 You can keep `error` and `warn` while removing `log` and `debug`.
 You can run it in CI, wire it to a git hook, or pipe its output as JSON into your own tooling.

 It's not a replacement for ESLint.
-It's the thing ESLint can't do.
+It's the thing ESLint can not do.

 ---